pret/pokered/FEATURES.md

 - While transformed into another pokemon via TRANSFORM, you cannot swap your move positions anymore - allowing this caused glitches that end with the game crashing
 - NPCs won't rarely disobey their facing behavioural assignments (facing forward, left, etc.)
 - Double Edge animation appearance when opponent uses it fixed
+- Blacking out in the Safari Zone won't glitch the game out
+- Trying to switch to the current pokemon or a fainted one won't trigger a small visual glitch

 ## Tweaks
 - Trainers in general have a bit less type-specific parties and more varied pokemon.